 After your initial call, the firm will reach out to you if they decide to move forward with the acquisition.
 So, the next step in the process is to get your documentation together before they send you a preliminary SaaS due diligence request.

 This checklist will help guide you through what you need to present to them.
 It’s important to note that the process varies from firm to firm.
-Some firms will send you questionnaires like SureSwift, and others will request a few documents at a time.
-Generally, it looks like the process we outline below is our process at SureSwift Capital.
+Some firms will send you questionnaires, and others will request a few documents at a time.
+Generally, it looks like the process we outline below.

 The checklist focuses primarily on financial history, customer and revenue data, sales and marketing, product, and human resources.